The Hubble PanCET program: Transit and Eclipse Spectroscopy of the Strongly Irradiated Giant Exoplanet WASP-76b: Analysis Interpretation

 \subsection{Model comparison}

-Overall, ATMO best-fit model has the lowest $\chi^2_{\nu}$ among the three models, with PLATON being unable to physically fit the 0.3 to 0.4 $\mu m$ region in transmission due to a lack of atomic metal opacity.
-PHOENIX generates a remarkable good fit in both transit and eclipse especially as only two parameters were varied in our grid of models.
+ATMO best-fit model has the lower $\chi^2_{\nu}$ but PHOENIX generates a remarkable good fit in both transit and eclipse especially as only two parameters were varied in our grid of forward models.
 Retrieval frameworks find the best-fit spectrum through minimizing the likelihood which allows it to fine tune model parameters and better respond to smaller features in the data.
-Despite using an incomplete NUV opacity database, ATMO is able to produce better overall $\chi^2_{\nu}$ best-fit spectrum than the PHOENIX forward model.
+Therefore, despite using an incomplete NUV opacity database, ATMO is able to produce better overall $\chi^2_{\nu}$ best-fit spectrum than the PHOENIX forward model.
 However, it is more important that ATMO and PHOENIX show good agreement on the general physical parameters including temperature structure, C/O ratio and chemical abundance.
 This gives us increased confidence in our conclusion, as both the retrieval and forward modeling methods agree.